 Homes in Fanwood typically start at about $400,000 and can cost over $1 million.
-Home types in the borough include Colonials, ranch-style, and custom-built houses, ranging from around 900 square feet to over 5,000 square feet.
+Home types in the borough include Colonials, ranch-style, and custom-built houses, ranging from around 900 square feet to over 5,000 square feet for Fanwood luxury homes.

 Some of the more popular Fanwood area hotspots include the Fanwood Larder, a local grocery store that also delivers; the Railside Café, a local bakery and restaurants selling a variety of delicious baked goods; and the Houdini Pizza Laboratory, a local pizza place named after the world-famous escape artist, Harry Houdini.

 Other amenities available in the Fanwood area include Sheelen's Crossing Pub & Bistro, named after a famous local bridge; the Fanwood Nature Center, with miles of walking trails for area residents; and Lion's Roar Brewing Company, offering craft beer and live music.

 - Oh Brian's on the Green

 - Clarkton Shopping Center